-- a.
-Regular full-time employees who provide proof of alternate medical coverage may waive coverage through Kitsap County's sponsored medical plans and for that waiver receive a one hundred dollar (\$100.00) per month waiver-incentive payment; however, such payment is subject to employment taxes.
-Regular, full-time employees may not waive their individual medical coverage in lieu of coverage as a spouse/domestic partner on a County-sponsored medical plan. - b.
-Regular part-time employees may waive their coverage through Kitsap County's sponsored medical plans and receive a pro-rated waiver incentive payment per month, according to their established and approved full-time equivalent status for the year.
-This proration will be at 65% of a full-time employee's waiver incentive payment, or \$65.
-Regular, part-time employees who waive their coverage and enroll in their spouse's or registered domestic partner's County-sponsored medical plan are not eligible to receive the pro-rated waiver incentive payment. - 3.
+a.
+Regular full-time employees who provide proof of alternate medical coverage may waive coverage through Kitsap County's sponsored medical plans and for that waiver receive a one hundred and fifty dollars (\$150.00) per month waiver-incentive payment; however, such payment is subject to employment taxes.
+Regular, full-time employees may not waive their individual medical coverage in lieu of coverage as a spouse/domestic partner on a County-sponsored medical plan.
+Full-time employees who waive coverage to

+- participate in Medicare are not eligible to receive the waiverincentive premium pursuant to 42 CFR Section 411.103. - b.
+Regular part-time employees may waive their coverage through Kitsap County's sponsored medical plans and receive a pro-rated waiver incentive payment per month.
+For coverage effective January 1, 2020, this pro-ration will be one hundred dollars (\$100) per month.
+Regular, part-time employees who waive their coverage and enroll in their spouse's or registered domestic partner's County-sponsored medical plan are not eligible to receive the pro-rated waiver incentive payment.
+Regular, part-time employees who waive their coverage to participate in Medicare are not eligible to receive the waiver-incentive premium, under federal regulations (See 42 CFR Section 411.103). - 3.
 Double Coverage: County employees may have double coverage under County-sponsored medical plans.

-C. Dental Benefits:
+B. Dental Benefits

 - 1. County Contribution: - a.
 Regular, full-time employees: The County shall pay 100% of the employee-only rate for the County-selected, base dental plan or an optional plan, whichever is less expensive.
 The County will contribute fifty percent (50%) of the dependent rate or twenty-five dollars (\$25.00) per employee per month, whichever is greater, towards insured dependent dental benefits under the County-sponsored dental plans. - b.
 Regular, part-time employees: The dental benefits contributions for regular, part-time employees will be the same as offered to regular, full-time employees. - 2.
 All regular full-time and part-time employees shall participate in a County-sponsored dental plan. - 3.
-The County-selected base dental plan provides substantially similar benefits to those provided by the Delta Dental Service of Washington (WDS) plan C Option 2 (\$1,000 a year maximum benefit).
+The County-selected base dental plan provides substantially similar benefits to those provided by the Delta Dental Service of Washington (WDS) plan C Option 2 (\$1,000 a year maximum benefit). - 4.
+Other dental plans will also be offered and, if selected, employees are responsible to contribute any additional cost through payroll deduction. - C. Changes to Coverage during Plan-year: Employees are required to comply with federal, state and specific health plan rules in order to make any changes outside of the annual open enrollment period designated by the County.

-- 4. Other dental plans will also be offered and, if selected, employees are responsible to contribute any additional cost through payroll deduction.
-Effective January 1, 2018, the Delta Care dental plan will be closed to new enrollees, and effective January 1, 2020, the County shall cease to offer the Delta Care dental plan. - D. Changes to Coverage during Plan-year: Employees are required to comply with federal, state and specific health plan rules in order to make any changes outside of the annual open enrollment period designated by the County. - E. Life Insurance: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic life insurance coverage for regular, full-time and part-time employees and their eligible dependents. - F. Vision Insurance: The County will provide and pay all the premiums necessary for WCIF VSP vision insurance. - G. Optional Benefits: Employees may enroll themselves and dependents in optional life insurance plans or other optional benefits at their own expense. - H. Long-Term Disability: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic long-term disability coverage for regular, full-time and part-time employees. - I. Pre-tax payments: All employee contributions will be made pre-tax. - J. WA Paid Family and Medical Leave: Effective January 2019, the County will contribute the greater of thirty-seven percent (37%) or the percent contributed on behalf of any other non-interest arbitration-eligible County employee of the premium for the WA Paid Family and Medical Leave provided under RCW 50A.04. - K. 2020 Health and Welfare Benefits: The County and Guild shall reopen and bargain health and welfare benefits (Article 14) for 2020, as provided in Article 23, Future Negotiations.
+- D. Life Insurance: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic life insurance coverage for regular, full-time and part-time employees and their eligible dependents. - E. Vision Insurance: The County will provide and pay all the premiums necessary for WCIF VSP vision insurance. - F. Optional Benefits: Employees may enroll themselves and dependents in optional life insurance plans or other optional benefits at their own expense. - G. Long-Term Disability: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic long-term disability coverage for regular, full-time and part-time employees. - H. Pre-tax payments: All employee contributions will be made pre-tax. - WA Paid Family and Medical Leave: WA Paid Family and Medical Leave: Effective January 2022, the County will contribute the employer portion of the premium for the WA Paid Family and Medical Leave mandated under RCW 50A.04.